 That’s like shooting fish in a barrel.
 Content marketing isn’t just about delivering content.
-It’s about offering strategic content in the right way, through the right platform, at the right time, and to the right people.
+It’s about offering strategic content in the right way, through the right content marketing platform, at the right time, and to the right people.

 That’s why the Content Inc model presented by Joe Pulizzi in his famous book has been such a massive success among content marketers all over the world.
 It helps them to consolidate efforts and gain a new focus when developing the content marketing strategy.

 In our series of blog posts dedicated to the Content Inc model, we have shown you the basics of building an efficient content marketing strategy and covered each of the steps in detail.

 Finding your sweet spot – this is where brands need to find that space where their expertise intersects with skills and passion.
 The sweet spot helps to understand which topics could become the core of your content marketing strategy.

 Tilting your content – the next step is determining how your brand can tilt that sweet spot into a place where there is almost no competition.
 It’s about the particular angle you will be taking in exploring your subject.

 Building the base – this is about establishing the content type you will be there delivering and choosing your primary platform for disseminating that constant like a blog, website, YouTube channel, or podcast.
 Most B2B marketers will choose a blog hosted on the company website, but there are many other options you can choose from depending on what kind of audience you want to engage.